lmadrazo/fury_andesui-android/demoapp/src/main/res/raw/andesui_demoapp_changelog.md

 - Support statusbar with variable height in CoachmarkScrolless
 - Fix color of AndesCheckBox to andes_accent_color_500
 ## 🚀 Feature
-- Andes new documentation format in `/docs/guide`.

-# v3.10.1
-## 🛠 Fixes
-- Support statusbar with variable height in CoachmarkScrolless
-- Fix color of AndesCheckBox to andes_accent_color_500
 - Andes Tooltip with showcase and pixel perfect issues resolved. | Author: [@RaelyxCordero](https://github.com/RaelyxCordero)

 # v3.10.0